ng-david/jekyll-boiler/README.md

 ## Getting Started

+1. Follow the setup for Jekyll [here](https://jekyllrb.com/docs/quickstart/)

+## Starting Your Website

 1. Configure `_config.yml` with your website's information

 2. Run `bundle exec jekyll serve` to serve the website locally at port `4000`